Find out what a critical period is in brain development and how parents can use this knowledge to promote optimal brain growth in our children.

 It may feel overwhelming that there are so many different critical periods in the brain development journey.

-But some of the development is actually experience-expectant, meaning the stimuli required for development are practically guaranteed to be available in daily life, e.g. the capacity for language, vision, and hearing.
+But some of those skills are actually experience-expectant rather than experience-dependent, meaning the stimuli required for development are expected.
+The expected experiences are practically guaranteed to be available in everyday life, e.g. the capacity for language, vision, and hearing.
 Parents rarely have to make an effort to introduce those common experiences.

-Abilities that depend on the presence of specific experience to develop are called experience-dependent development, e.g. emotional regulation, a second language, and the perfect pitch.
+Abilities that depend on the presence of specific experiences are experience-dependent.
+Parents need to provide the appropriate early life experiences for these skills to develop.
+Some examples are emotional regulation, a second language, and the absolute pitch.

 - 1.Hensch TK.
 Critical period plasticity in local cortical circuits.
 Nat Rev Neurosci.
 November 2005:877-888. doi:10.1038/nrn1787